pcgrenier/pcgrenier.github.io/source/_posts/2015-02-07-developing-a-custom-apache-nifi-processor-json.markdown

 session.transfer(flowfile, SUCCESS);
 {% endcodeblock %}

+At this point you should be able to build with a simple

+{% codeblock lang:shell-session %}
+mvn clean install
+{% endcodeblock %}

+## Deployment

+1. Copy the target/examples-1.0-SNAPSHOT.nar to $NIFI_HOME/lib
+2. $NIFI_HOME/bin/nifi.sh stop
+3. $NIFI_HOME/bin/nifi.sh start

+After Nifi finishes starting you should be able to add it to your flow.

-Nifi.rocks will follow up with how to generate unit tests and documention for your custom processors soon.
+Nifi.rocks will follow up with how to generate unit tests and documentation for your custom processors soon.